 To achieve this, an interdisciplinary approach to problem solving will be required.
-This program brings together students with pre existing undergraduate knowledge - environmental, business, computer science, biology, engineering or systems modelling and collectively work together on real world agricultural challenges.
+This is the only degree of its kind in Australia, and brings together students with pre existing undergraduate knowledge - environmental, business, computer science, biology, engineering or systems modelling to collectively work together on real world agricultural challenges.
 By integrating and adapting knowledge from different disciplines, novel solutions to complex problems can be achieved.

 #3 for Agriculture & Forestry in Australia (QS 2020)